Q:What is the Judicial and Legal Services Commission (the "JLSC")?

 Yes.
 No person shall be qualified to be appointed to the JLSC if

-1. he or she is a member of the Legislative Assembly;
+1. he or she is a member of the Parliament;

-2. he or she is a candidate for election to the Legislative Assembly; or
+2. he or she is a candidate for election to the Parliament; or

 3. he or she holds or is acting in any public office (with a couple of exceptions).